Higher-order Sobolev and Rellich inequalities via iterated Talenti's principle: An Iterated Talenti's principle

 \subsection{An iterated Talenti's principle}

 The following result is a Talenti's principle on Riemannian manifolds supporting the isoperimetric inequality~\eqref{eq:intro:isoperimetric}.
 The statement is formulated using the notations of the previous section.
-The proof is analogous to the main result of Chen and Li~\cite[Theorem 1.1]{chen2023talenti}, which expoits the isoperimetric inequality~\eqref{eq:prelim:isoperimetric}.
+The proof is the same as the one of Chen and Li~\cite[Theorem 1.1]{chen2023talenti}, which exploits the isoperimetric inequality~\eqref{eq:prelim:isoperimetric}, and is therefore omitted.

 \begin{theorem} Let \((M,g)\) is complete, non-compact Riemannian manifold supporting inequality~\eqref{eq:intro:isoperimetric}.
-Assume that \(\Omega\subset M\) is a bounded domain with smooth boundary and let \(\Omega^\star\) denote its symmetrization.
+Assume that \(\Omega\subset M\) is a regular domain and let \(\Omega^\star\) denote its symmetrization.
 Suppose that \(u\) and \(v\) are weak solutions of the problems

 respectively.
 Then for almost every \(x\in\Omega^\star\) one has

 \end{theorem}